Pay your SPER debt by instalments

-We will send you a voluntary instalment payment notice and a repayment schedule to follow until the fine has been repaid.
+We will send you a voluntary instalment payment notice and a payment schedule to follow until the fine has been paid.

-If you do not follow the repayment schedule, we will cancel your voluntary instalment plan and you will need to pay in full.
+If you do not follow the payment schedule, we will cancel your voluntary instalment plan and you will need to pay in full.